Velie: History

 Velie ads bragged they "produce every important part" and were not simply assemblers, a lesson Ford had taught.
 However, Velie's first car was assembled with many components purchased from outside suppliers.
 By 1910, Velie had sold more than 1000 cars.

 In 1911 Velie introduced a truck line, and began making a proprietary four-cylinder engine, although some parts came from suppliers.

-The 1911 Velie 40 had a 334 cuin 4.5 x 5.25 in four-cylinder L-head four-cycle gasoline engine, fired by Splitdorf magneto, producing 40 hp, mated to a Brown-Lipe sliding-gear transmission with three forward gears, and one reverse gear).
+The 1911 Velie 40 had a 334 cuin 4.5 x 5.25 in four-cylinder L-head four-stroke gasoline engine, fired by Splitdorf magneto, producing 40 hp, mated to a Brown-Lipe sliding-gear transmission with three forward gears, and one reverse gear).
 It was a four-seater with a 115 in wheelbase and 34 × 4 in hickory artillery wheels, shod in the customer's choice of Hartford or Firestone tires.
 It was priced at US$1800, which compared against US$1500 for the Colt Runabout and US$1600 for the Oakland 40, but well below even American's lowest-price model, at US$4250 (its highest was US$5250).

 In 1914, a six-cylinder Continental joined electric start and Bosch dual ignition.
 Velie production averaged about 5,000 cars a year, peaking at 9,000 in 1920.
 Beginning in 1916, all Velies were powered by six-cylinder engines; in 1926 a straight eight Lycoming engine was also offered.
 Velie chose to focus production solely on its six-cylinder OHV Model 58 in 1922.
 In 1924, Velie began installing Westinghouse electric ignitions in their cars.
 Added to this in 1925 were four-wheel hydraulic brakes and balloon tires, both still novel.

 Velie's Royal Sedan body had a raked "A" pillar, which gave its windshield a significant angle.

 According to the Official Velie Register, worldwide 230 Velies are known to exist as of 2010.

 A 1924 Model 58 is running in New Zealand.